2000 NRL Grand Final: First half

-Sydney were unlucky not to have an early lead only three minutes in when Shannon Hegarty got over the line, but good cover defence by Brisbane fullback Darren Lockyer stopped the Roosters from scoring.
-The Broncos opened the scoring with a penalty goal to Michael De Vere to make it 2–0 at the 12th minute.
-Four minutes later, Lote Tuqiri scored the first try of the grand final which was converted by De Vere to make it 8–0 in Brisbane's favour.
-Michael De Vere extended his side's lead out to 10–0 with another penalty goal in the 27th minute.
-The Roosters opened their scoring in the 35th minute with a penalty goal to Luke Phillips to make it 10–2 and it remained that scoreline until halftime.
+Sydney were unlucky not to have an early lead only three minutes in when centre Shannon Hegarty got over the line, but good cover defence by Brisbane fullback Darren Lockyer stopped the Roosters from scoring.
+The Broncos opened the scoring with a penalty goal to centre Michael De Vere to make it 2–0 at the 12th minute.
+Four minutes later, winger Lote Tuqiri scored the first try of the grand final which was converted by De Vere to make it 8–0 in Brisbane's favour.
+De Vere extended his side's lead out to 10–0 with another penalty goal in the 27th minute.
+The Roosters opened their scoring in the 35th minute with a penalty goal to fullback Luke Phillips to make it 10–2 and it remained that scoreline until halftime.

 Second half

 In the first minute of play after the break, Broncos five-eighth Ben Ikin got hit late with a high shot and went to the bench, missing twenty minutes of the second half.
-Brisbane had a chance to go ten in front with a penalty goal but missed marginally.
-However the Broncos extended their lead to 14–2 when Wendell Sailor scored in the 56th minute, but the conversion was unsuccessful by De Vere.
-Craig Fitzgibbon got Sydney's first try of the match in the 71st minute to give the Roosters a glimmer of hope, but his conversion was unsuccessful as it dropped onto the cross bar and bounced out, leaving the score 14–6.
+Brisbane had a chance to go ten in front with a shot at goal from the resulting penalty, but De Vere missed marginally.
+However, the Broncos extended their lead to 14–2 when Tuqiri’s wing partner Wendell Sailor scored a try of his own in the 56th minute, but De Vere’s sideline conversion attempt was unsuccessful by De Vere.
+Backrower Craig Fitzgibbon got Sydney's first try of the match in the 71st minute to give the Roosters a glimmer of hope, but Fitzgibbon’s conversion attempt of his own try was unsuccessful as it dropped onto the cross bar and bounced out, leaving the final score 14–6.